Per Degaton: Pre-Crisis

-After his release, Degaton roams the streets as a derelict until his old ally Brain Wave finds him homeless and in very poor health.
-Brain Wave decides to restore his vitality and create new bodies for himself and Degaton.
+After his release, Degaton roams the streets as a derelict until his old ally Brain Wave finds him homeless and in poor health.
+Brain Wave restores his vitality and creates new bodies for himself and Degaton.
 Under cover of a series of natural disasters that he causes, Brain Wave uses a machine to sap the Justice Society's willpower and divert it to power Degaton's new body.
-After being defeated by the JSA, Degaton returns to prison (back in his original body), but is paroled ten years later due to advanced age, thanks to the intervention of Bruce Wayne.
+After being defeated by the JSA, Degaton returns to prison (back in his original body), but is paroled ten years later due to his advanced age.